docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.rst

 Multi-Frame Rendering in AE
 ################################################################################

-In order to take advantage of modern hardware with more CPU cores and threads, AE (currently only in Beta builds) now supports Multi-Frame rendering.
-Multi-Frame rendering allows multiple frames to be rendered concurrently thereby speeding up rendering and export of AE compositions.
+In order to take advantage of modern hardware with more CPU cores and threads, AE (currently only in Beta builds) now supports Multi-Frame Rendering.
+Multi-Frame rendering (MFR) allows multiple frames to be rendered concurrently thereby speeding up rendering and export of AE compositions.

 Third-party effects can also take advantage of this feature through AE Plugin SDK by utilizing this PF_OutFlag::